NYSERDA announces grand opening of Solara Apartments net-zero residential building

 Supports Governor’s Green New Deal to reduce greenhouse gas emissions 40% by 2030

-Alicia Barton, President and CEO, NYSERDA said, “The state is advancing net-zero buildings at scale under Governor Cuomo’s leadership, to drive down costs for consumers, and foster cleaner energy and more comfortable living and working spaces.
-Net-zero buildings support New York’s comprehensive climate and clean energy strategy that aligns all sectors of the economy under smart policy to drive economic growth, increase affordability for consumers, and safeguard our environment for generations to come.”
+“The state is advancing net-zero buildings at scale under Governor Cuomo’s leadership, to drive down costs for consumers, and foster cleaner energy and more comfortable living and working spaces.
+Net-zero buildings support New York’s comprehensive climate and clean energy strategy that aligns all sectors of the economy under smart policy to drive economic growth, increase affordability for consumers, and safeguard our environment for generations to come,” said Alicia Barton, President and CEO at NYSERDA.

 Solara Apartments, located in Schenectady, was designed by Bruns Realty Group, LLC and offers residents ecofriendly living.
 Residents will enjoy comfortable homes that offer predictable living costs and utilize clean energy solutions including solar, electric vehicle charging stations, and networked smart building controls.
 Also represented at the event was ICF Panels, LLC, a Capital Region company that assembles and manufactures insulated concrete panels that can be used in the construction of net-zero buildings.